theangryangel/insim.rs/README.md

 :warning: The API is not yet stable at this time.
 Use at your own risk.
 I am currently not touching the version number.

+You can track the path to stable by monitoring these issues: <https://github.com/theangryangel/insim.rs/issues?q=is%3Aissue+is%3Aopen+label%3A%22target%3A+1.0.0%22>.

 If you're not sure where to start, you probably want to look at the README and examples within the `insim` crate.

 | Crate        | Usage                                           |